eslamkarim/Google-cloud-scripts/README.md

 # Google-cloud-scripts
-these are scripts done while i am learning the gcp
+these are scripts done while i am learning gcp